thowell/motion_planning/README.md

 # motion_planning
-Collection of algorithms, examples, and experiments for robotic motion planning.
+This repository contains algorithm and model experiments for robot motion planning.
+The code is very much prototype caliber and is intended for rapid sharing with collaborators.
+Feel free to contact me if you are interested in any of the examples or have difficulty installing or running the scripts.

 ## installation
 From the Julia REPL, type `]` to enter the Pkg REPL mode and run: